 Never took a chance on sekt before?
 This bottle promises to leave you wanting more.
 Produced in Pfalz, the signature German sparkling wine is loaded with mineral-driven flavors of white flowers, lemon, ginger, and slate.
 It’s tart, tasty, and very refreshing.

 Joh.
 Jos.
 Prüm Wehlener Sonnenuhr Auslese (Germany)

-For a cream-of-the-crop splurge, this Auslese riesling is where it’s at.
-Produced in Germany’s Mosel region, this outstanding wine shows flavors of sappy stoned fruit, canned pears, honeysuckle and candied ginger.
+For a cream-of-the-crop splurge, try this Auslese riesling.
+Produced in Germany’s Mosel region, the outstanding wine shows flavors of sappy stoned fruit, canned pears, honeysuckle, and candied ginger.
 Pair it with dessert dishes or simply make it the star of the show.

 Peter Lauer Barrel X Feinherb (Germany)

 This off-dry bottle of riesling comes from one of the Saar’s most legendary up-and-coming producers.
 Notes of ripe stone fruits (peach and nectarine), apple skin, sea spray, and minerals dance on the palate and lead to a harmonious well-integrated finish.
 It pairs particularly nicely with a range of spicy Thai and Indian dishes.